51 Comments

 Ruthie's avatar

 Brilliant article, well written, clearly spelling out the horror.
-Hundred of lives about to be upturned; where will they all go?!
+Hundreds of lives about to be upturned; where will they all go?!
 And all the small miseries to come from a cruel, unfeeling man/system